ajv-validator/ajv-keywords/README.md

 ## `deepProperties`

 This keyword allows to validate deep properties (identified by JSON pointers).

+This keyword applies only to objects.
+If the data is not an object, the validation succeeds.

-The value should be an object, where keys are JSON pointers to the data, starting from the current position in data, and the values are corresponding schemas.
+The value should be an object, where keys are JSON pointers to the data, starting from the current position in data, and the values are JSON schemas.
+For data object to be valid the value of each JSON pointer should be valid according to the corresponding schema.

 ```javascript
 var schema = {